 - 1 yellow and 1 red pepper, de-seeded and diced

 - 1 shallot, finely chopped

-1 tbsp oregano
+- 1 tbsp oregano

 - 100 gr grated parmigiano

-4 tbsp extra virgin olive oil
+- 4 tbsp extra virgin olive oil

 - 400 gr of Garofalo Penne Rigate

 - Place oil and shallots in a frying pan and sauté gently making sure shallots don’t brown (as they become bitter).

-Add the peppers and sauté until very tender; if the mix becomes too dry add some boiling water (a glass will do).
+- Add the peppers and sauté until very tender; if the mix becomes too dry add some boiling water (a glass will do).

-Season to taste (please remember that extra salt will go in with the parmigiano, so don’t overdo it).
+- Season to taste (please remember that extra salt will go in with the parmigiano, so don’t overdo it).

-Place the sauce in a food processor and blitz to a cream, add the oregano.
+- Place the sauce in a food processor and blitz to a cream, add the oregano.

-To cook the pasta, use a large capacity pan and bring to the boil 4 litres of water, add salt and then the pasta.
+- Use a large capacity pan and bring to the boil 4 litres of water, add salt and then the pasta.

 - Don’t bother adding ANY oil (it has better uses) to prevent pasta from sticking: it is the quantity of water and regular stirring that will ensure pasta doesn’t stick.

-Place the sauce on the drained pasta, stir well and add plenty of grated parmigiano.
+- Place the sauce on the drained pasta, stir well and add plenty of grated parmigiano.

 - This is a wonderfully tasty sauce and its creamy consistency makes it ideal with the penne: some (but crucially not all) of the sauce finding its way into each penna!